rahul420206/Project-and-Task-Management-System/README.md

 Backend: Spring Boot (REST API) Hibernate (ORM) Oracle Database Frontend: React.js (UI) Axios (HTTP Client)

-Known Issues A project can be deleted only when all the tasks associated with it are deleted.
+Known Issues: A project can be deleted only when all the tasks associated with it are deleted.
 This is because the cascading delete behavior is not set in the database.
-If you need it you can ON DELETE CASCADE constraint is correctly applied.
+If you need it you can alter the table to turn ON DELETE CASCADE constraint.

 Contributors Rahul Matta - Developer and Maintainer